cogent3/cogent3/doc/examples/query_ensembl.rst

     breast cancer 1, early onset...

 Alternatively, you can query using the ``Genome.getGenesMatching`` method.
 This method allows querying for gene(s) by the following identifiers: HGNC symbol; Ensembl ``stable_id``; description; or coding type.

+.. note:: When querying by description, you can specify that the exact words in the query must be present in the description by setting the argument ``like=True``.
+The default is ``like=False``.

 In general for such queries, case shouldn't matter.
 For instance, find the *BRCA2* gene by it's HGNC symbol.